 Clay A. Kirby, Insect Diagnostician

 Description & Biology

 The onion maggot (Delia antiqua) is one of the most destructive insect pest of onions and related plants.
 Injured seedlings wilt and die.
-Larger bulbs may survive some injury but are often poor keepers.
-Once onion maggots infest an area, they seem to be a problem every year.
+Larger bulbs may survive some injury, but are often poor keepers.
+Once onion maggots infest an area, they tend to be a problem every year.
 White onion varieties are more susceptible to attack than other varieties.